 Shape optimization entails the approximate numerical computation of shape gradients.
 This step will be the focus of this article.
-Of course, a vast diversity of shape functionals is conceivable, leading to vastly different types of shape gradients.
+Of course, many different shape functionals are conceivable, leading to vastly different types of shape gradients.
 Thus, we have to adopt a "case study approach" and restrict our study to a special, albeit important, class of shape functionals.

 The shape functionals under scrutiny are least squares output functionals for solutions of scalar second-order elliptic boundary value problems.
-They belong to the category of PDE constrained shape functionals and have widely been considered in articles on shape optimization [2,13].
+They belong to the category of PDE constrained shape functionals and have widely been considered in articles on shape optimization [13,2].